Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 Direction and priorities for ongoing development.
 Timelines are aspirational and subject to change.

+## Development Approach

+As issues are discovered, they will be fixed immediately as time allows.
+Getting documentation and legal compliance sorted was a significant undertaking, and now the focus can shift back to core functionality.
+Response times will vary based on availability, but broken functionality will be addressed as quickly as possible.

 ## Phase 0 — Winter 2025 (Right Now)

 ### Stability & Documentation Hardening